YuvalShaul/k8s/exercises/service-exe.md

 ## Dockerize your server application

 - Create a Dockerfile (also saved in github)
+- You can store it in the same directory as the python file(s)
 - build and tag your image
 - Try to use your images locally
 - Upload your images to dockerhub
+(you need a dockerhub account for that)

 ## Deploy your app to your local minikube kubernetes cluster

 - Create the necessary yaml files
+- Create a **deploy** directory in your project to store these files
-- Files should be part of your github project
+- Deployment files should be part of your github project
 - Deploy your code using **kubectl** commands
-- Make sure deployment works even if image is deleted
-(so image is downloaded from dockerhub)
+- Make sure deployment works even if image is locally deleted, so the image is downloaded from the registry